Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— VisitSyracuse · Syracuse Open Guide · created about 2 years ago
+— VisitSyracuse · Syracuse Open Guide · created over 2 years ago

 A winter night with a dusting of snow and a navy blue sky calls out for the pleasure of being warm and cozy by a crackling fire.
 It gets even better when the fireplace is in a restaurant offering fine food and drink.Read more...